kamenchunathan/elm-pages-vercel-adapter/README.md

 };
 ```
 ## Known Issues
-When running with `pnpm` Install dependencies with `pnpm --shamefully-hoist` to make all dependencies available to the esbuid program.
+When running with `pnpm` Install dependencies with `pnpm install --shamefully-hoist` to make all dependencies available to the esbuid program.
 If you get resolution issues check that this may be the issue

 ## Contributing